-When you surrender your life to God, everything else will fall into place.When God is the owner, you can trust Him to help you change the destructive habits you have that… Click To Tweet
+When you surrender your life to God, everything else will fall into place.When God is the owner, you can trust Him to help you change the destructive habits you have that cause debt, anxiety, and fear of the future.
+Click To Tweet

 2) I can trust God fully.
 (16-18)

 Am I trusting God in everything?
 Do I trust Him with big things, but not with small things?
 Or do I trust Him with the small things but not the big things?
 Do I fully trust God?Your perspective about who God is will influence how much you trust God.
 Click To Tweet

 “Don’t love money; be satisfied with what you have.
 For God has said, “I will never fail you.
 I will never abandon you.”
 6 So we can say with confidence, “The Lord is my helper, so I will have no fear.
 What can mere people do to me?”
 Hebrews 13:5-6